Freeshman/Marker_Finder_Number/README.md

 2.Then It removes the contour according to min_area_coef and min_perimeter_coef.

-**note**: The min_area_coef and min_perimeter_coef is the ratio of the mean value of area and perimeter respectively.
+**note**: The min_area_coef and min_perimeter_coef are the ratio of the mean value of area and perimeter respectively.
 Ex: min_area_coef=1 means the minimum area accepttable is the mean area of the contours.

 3.The script will find the up-left ring as the origin of the number.